 Educational Services and Outreach Program

-The Laser Center was a national training facility for treatment of Barrett’s esophagus and esophageal cancer where trainees learned the proper application of photodynamic therapy for Barrett’s esophagus.
+Our center was a national training facility for treatment of Barrett’s esophagus and esophageal cancer where trainees learned the proper application of photodynamic therapy for Barrett’s esophagus.
 Our hands-on teaching laboratory located in the College of Veterinary Medicine was used to train physicians and nurses in an animal model.
 Physicians and nurses from many prestigious medical centers received training at our institution.

 Patient education is strongly emphasized in our program via personal phone discussions between our patients, physicians and staff.
 An extensive array of brochures and other informative material is mailed to patients before they come for treatment.
 Prior to the procedure, the nurse and doctors contacts the patient and discusses the treatments in detail.
 Ample opportunity is provided for the patients to ask questions.